Suggest a Story

 Pitching a Piece to Making Contact

 Making Contact is a half-hour, weekly public affairs program, and is thus less time sensitive than “breaking news.”
 We try to produce programming with at least a 6-month “shelf life.”
 Making Contact takes the time to cover underlying structural issues and large political, economic and social trends.
-We generally air three kinds of programs:
+We generally air four kinds of programs:

 - Ordinary people talk about how public policy affects their daily lives, families and communities.
 These are the documentaries – telling localized stories by the people most affected while drawing out the larger themes.
 For example, when looking at international trade, we might cover the effects upon jobs and the environment through a specific story as told by people in one or two local communities.